Nonperturbative Quantum Gravity in a Closed Lorentzian Universe: Emergent Predictions from Partial Observability

 While the integration runs over all configurations $q({\bf x})$, the rigging map ensures that only configurations inequivalent under $D$-dimensional diffeomorphisms contribute, up to the gauge volume, which cancels once a gauge is fixed.
 We thus find

-where $t$ is a Lorentzian proper time, and $I$ runs over orthonormal basis states in $\hat{\cal H}_0$ (after appropriate regularization), the space of states physically inequivalent under diffeomorphisms.
+where $t$ is a Lorentzian proper time, and $I$ runs over orthonormal basis states in $\hat{\cal H}_0$, the space of states physically inequivalent under diffeomorphisms (after appropriate regularization and for a given spacetime geometry).
 This yields

 where we have used the fact that all the states have zero energy due to the Hamiltonian constraint.
-The $\delta(0)$ factor arises from the $t$ integral and disappears once we fix a gauge for global time translation, so we finally obtain
+The $2\pi \delta(0)$ factor arises from the $t$ integral and is removed upon gauge fixing of global time translation, so we finally obtain